On this page:

 3. how we support return-to-work and recovery

-The Grants Program is committed to supporting the WSIB’s strategic priority of being financially responsible and accountable through the operating practices of the program on an ongoing basis.
-Applicants are encouraged to submit proposals that align to the topics of interest identified within the 2022 Grants Agenda.
+The Research and Grants Program is committed to supporting the WSIB’s strategic priority of effective management through the operating practices of the program on an ongoing basis.
+Applicants are encouraged to submit proposals that align to the topics of interest identified within the 2024 Research and Grants Agenda.

 More detailed information about these priority areas is available in the appendix or on the WSIB website.